The Language of the Lords

 Nouns

 The Language of the Lords has a limited number of syllables and features many homonyms.
 A single word can belong to as many as 15 categories of nouns, each of which has its own suffix.
-In written texts, these suffixes are marked with slabs and are not written in full.

 -ke -ne -me -be -ti -ni -di -she

-angels materials worn food body mental court
+angels materials wearables food body mental court

 -si -shi -mi -de -ki -ge -bi